mztski-zhk/CLS_AI-model/README.md

 # CLS_InnoPrototype_AI-model
-> This repository is for school inno.design project.
+> This repository is for school inno.design project, will be delete after 1 week later.

 ## Deploy
 Make sure you have >=python3.10 installed.